yidas/codeigniter-queue-worker/README.md

 protected boolean handleListen(object $static=null)
 ```

-The `listen()` method is the listener that dispatches workers to handle jobs while it detects new job by returning `true`.
+The `handleListen()` method is a processor for Listener that dispatches workers to handle jobs while it detects new job by returning `true`.
 When this method returns `false`, that means the job queue is empty and the listener will stop dispatching.

 *Example Code:*
 ```php